Almarch/pokedex/README.md

 This project can also be seen as a natural language processing exercice with relatively limited resources, _i.e._ a gaming computer.
 It requires a Nvidia GPU and it is designed for a GNU/Linux server.

-To make use of the later, the [Nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) is needed.

 ## 🚀 Launch the project

 Start by cloning the repo: